ocaml-multicore/kcas/doc/gkmz-with-read-only-cmp-ops.md

 form allows the whole data structure to be traversed starting from any `state`, which one might find in a location.

-Here is a the core of the GKMZ algorithm in OCaml:
+Here is the core of the GKMZ algorithm in OCaml:

 ```ocaml
  let finish casn desired =